 closed-loop systems are for an open world, however small.

 The practice of machine intelligence in recent years has led many to believe that one must build a single large model to learn the distribution of all data and memorize all knowledge.
-Even though this is technologically possible, such a solution is likely far from necessary or efficient.
+Even though this is technologically possible, such a solution is likely far from necessary or most efficient.
 As we know from training deep networks, the only known scalable method to train such networks at scale is through back propagation (BP) [RHW86b].
-Although BP offers a way to correct errors via gradient signals propagated back through the whole model, it is nevertheless rather brute-force and differs significantly from how nature learns: BP is an option that nature cannot afford due to its high cost and simply cannot implement due to physical limitations.
+Although BP offers a way to correct errors via gradient signals propagated back through the whole model, it is nevertheless rather brute-force and differs significantly from how nature learns: Full model BP is an option that nature simply cannot afford due to its high cost of power consumption and also cannot implement due to additional physical limitations such as power constraint and data availability.

-More generally, we cannot truly understand intelligence unless we also understand how it can be efficiently implemented.
-That is, one needs to address the computational complexity of realizing mechanisms associated with achieving the objectives of intelligence.
-Historically, our understanding of (machine) intelligence has evolved through several phases, from the incomputable Kolmogorov complexity to Shannon’s entropy, from Turing’s computability to later understanding of tractability,3 and to the strong emphasis on algorithm scalability in modern practice of high-dimensional data analysis [WM22] and artificial intelligence.
-This evolution can be summarized as follows:
+More generally, we cannot truly understand intelligence unless we also understand how it can be efficiently implemented in terms of both computation and data.
+That is, one needs to address the computational and data complexity of realizing mechanisms associated with achieving the objectives of intelligence.
+Historically, our understanding of (machine) intelligence has evolved through several phases, from the incomputable Kolmogorov complexity to Shannon’s entropy, from Turing’s computability to later understanding of tractability,3 and to the strong emphasis on algorithm scalability in modern practice of high-dimensional data analysis [WM22] and more recently artificial intelligence based on deep networks.
+This road of enlightenment can be summarized as follows:

-To a large extent, the success and popularity of deep learning and back propagation is precisely because they have offered a scalable implementation with modern computing platforms (such as GPUs) for processing and compressing massive data.
-Nevertheless, such an implementation is still far more expensive than how nature realizes intelligence.
+To a large extent, the success and popularity of modern deep learning and back propagation is precisely because they have offered a somewhat scalable implementation with modern computing platforms (such as GPUs) for processing and compressing massive high-dimensional data.
+Nevertheless, such an implementation is still far from the level of computational and data efficiency with which nature realizes intelligence.

-There remains significant room to improve the efficiency of machine intelligence so that it can emulate the efficiency of natural intelligence, which should be orders of magnitude greater than current brute-force implementations.
-To this end, we need to discover new learning architectures and optimization mechanisms that enable learning data distributions under natural physical conditions and resource constraints, similar to those faced by intelligent beings in nature—for example, without accessing all data at once or updating all model parameters simultaneously (via BP).
+There remains significant room to improve the efficiency of machine intelligence so that it can emulate the efficiency of natural intelligence, which should be orders of magnitude better than current brute-force implementations.
+To this end, we need to discover, from the principles behind intelligence, new optimizing architectures and learning mechanisms that enable learning data distributions under natural physical conditions and resource constraints, similar to those faced by intelligent beings in nature—for example, with access to only a few samples at a time and severely limited power that cannot afford to update all model parameters simultaneously (say via BP).

 As we have learned from neuroscience, the cortex of our brain consists of tens of thousands of cortical columns [Haw21].
-All cortical columns have similar physical structures and functions.
+All cortical columns have similar physical structures hence presumably similar functions.
 They are highly parallel and distributed, though sparsely interconnected.
-Hence, we believe that to develop a more scalable and structured memory system, we need to consider architectures that emulate those of the cortex.
-Figure 9.2 shows such a hypothesized architecture: a massively distributed and hierarchical system consisting of many largely parallel closed-loop auto-encoding modules.5 These modules learn to encode different sensory modalities or many projections of data from each sensory modality.
-Our discussion in Section 7.5 of Chapter 7 suggests that such parallel sensing and learning of a low-dimensional distribution is theoretically possible.
-Higher-level (lossy) autoencoders can then be learned based on outputs of lower-level ones to develop more sparse and higher-level “abstractions” of the representations learned by the lower levels.
+Therefore, we believe that to develop a more efficient and scalable system for more structured representations (memory) of the world, we need to consider architectures that emulate those of the cortex.
+Figure 9.2 shows such a hypothesized architecture: a massively distributed and hierarchical system consisting of many largely parallel closed-loop auto-encoding modules.5 These modules learn to encode different sensory modalities or different projections of data from each sensory modality.
+Our discussion in Section 7.5 of Chapter 7 suggests that such parallel sensing and learning of a low-dimensional distribution in an high-dimensional space is theoretically possible.
+Higher-level (lossy) autoencoders can then be learned based on outputs of lower-level ones to develop more sparse and even discrete higher-level “abstractions”, such as language, of the representations learned by the lower levels.

-The distributed, hierarchical, and closed-loop system architecture illustrated in Figure 9.2 shares many characteristics of the brain’s cortex.
-Such a system architecture may open up many more possibilities than the current single large-model architecture.
-It enables exploration of much more efficient learning and optimization mechanisms and results in a more structured modular organization of the learned data distribution and knowledge, more closely emulating the memory in our brain.
-This would allow us to bring the implementation of machine intelligence to the next level of evolution:
+This distributed, hierarchical, and closed-loop system architecture illustrated in Figure 9.2 shares many known characteristics of the brain’s cortex.
+Such a system architecture may open up many more possibilities than the current single large open-loop architecture (say the Transformer model).
+In particular, it would lead to new forward and backward learning mechanisms that result in an ever more structured representation of the sensed data.
+Such a system would truly emulate how the memory in our brain works.
+It would also allow us to transform the cuurent ways of scaling machine intelligence to a new continous learning paradigm that achieves or even surpasses the efficiency and effectiveness of intelligence in nature:

-As we have discussed at the beginning of this book, Chapter 1, intelligence in nature has evolved through multiple phases and manifested in four distinct forms:
+As we have discussed at the beginning of this book, Chapter 1, intelligence in nature has evolved through multiple phases and manifested in at least four distinct forms:

-All forms of intelligence share the common objective (and characteristic) of learning useful knowledge as low-dimensional distributions of sensed high-dimensional data about the world.
-Nevertheless, they differ in the specific coding schemes adopted, the information encoded, the computational mechanisms for learning and improving, and the physical implementations of such mechanisms.
-Using the concepts and terminology developed in this book, the four stages of intelligence differ in the following three aspects:
+All forms of intelligence share the common objective (and characteristic) of learning useful information or knowledge as low-dimensional distributions of high-dimensional data sensed from the open world.
+Nevertheless, they differ in the specific code books or coding schemes adopted for encoding the useful information or knowledge, the specific information or knowledge learned by the intelligent individual or a group, the computational mechanisms for acquiring and improving the learned information or knowledge, and the physical substrate and implementation of such mechanisms.
+Using the concepts and terminologies developed in this book, the four stages of intelligence differ in the following three aspects:

 | Phylogenetic | Ontogenetic | Societal | Scientific | |